uptonking/note4yaoo/lib-editor-slate-issues-stars.md

 - [Focusing on nested contenteditable element](https://stackoverflow.com/questions/40907091)
   - I have two contenteditable divs nested inside of another.
 When it is focused, nested should be focused but using console.log(document.activeElement); it shows that the top is focused and it doesn't recognize the nested div.
-- 👀 The way [contenteditable] elements are handled by browser made any nested [contenteditable] not handling any event, the editing host is the former editable parent.
+- 💡 The way [contenteditable] elements are handled by browser made **any nested [contenteditable] not handling any event, the editing host is the former editable parent**.
 See spec:
   - If an element is editable and its parent element is not, or if an element is editable and it has no parent element, then the element is an editing host.
-Editable elements can be nested.
+  - Editable elements can be nested.
 User agents must make editing hosts focusable (which typically means they enter the tab order).
 An editing host can contain non-editable sections, these are handled as described below.
 An editing host can contain non-editable sections that contain further editing hosts.
 - Now as a workaround, you could make focused nested editable element the hosting host by setting any of its editable parent temporarily not editable
 - Give `tabindex=-1` to the nested div, than can be focused
   - 👀 `contenteditable` is inherited, so there is no need to specify it again.